AppInnoVenture/kcetapp/README.md

 # KCET Notes and Question Papers 📚

 Welcome to the **KCET Notes and Question Papers** app, your one-stop solution for Karnataka CET exam preparation!
-Built from scratch by **Yashas Gowda B K**, this app has empowered **10,000+ students** to ace their exams (though Google Play displays **5,000+ downloads**—guess they’re a bit slow to update 😉).
+Built from scratch by **Yashas Gowda B K**, this app has empowered **10,000+ students** to ace their exams.
 With a **4.7 rating** on Google Play, it’s packed with features to make studying seamless and engaging.

 [Download on Google Play](https://play.google.com/store/apps/details?id=com.kea.pyp&utm_source=shareApp)